arpit2412/InstanceGM/README.md

 - To change the noise rate change the argument --r, be default it's 0.5, and changing the settings from CIFAR10 to CIFAR100

+### Running Animal10N (WandB enabled)

+- In order to tun Animal10N you must have dataset stored in your local machine and then we can mount that folder to docker image using `-v` parameter while running InstanceGM

+`wandb docker run --gpus 1 -v absolute_path_of_animal10N/:/src/animal10N/ -ti instancegm /bin/bash -c "cd ./src && source activate instanceGM && python instanceGM_animal10N.py"`

+- Please replace `absolute_path_of_animal10N` with your absolute path of Clothing1M dataset.

+- To record the progress with all the loss curves, accuracy curves and sample image, we used [wandb](https://wandb.ai/).
+If you are using it for first time it might ask you for wandb credentials.

+### Running Clothing1M (WandB enabled)

+- In order to tun Clothing1M you must have dataset stored in your local machine and then we can mount that folder to docker image using `-v` parameter while running InstanceGM

+`wandb docker run --gpus 1 -v absolute_path_of_clothing1M/clothing1M:/src/clothing1M/ -ti instancegm /bin/bash -c "cd ./src && source activate instanceGM && python instanceGM_clothing1M.py"`

+- Please replace `absolute_path_of_clothing1M/clothing1M` with your absolute path of Clothing1M dataset.

+- To record the progress with all the loss curves, accuracy curves and sample image, we used [wandb](https://wandb.ai/).
+If you are using it for first time it might ask you for wandb credentials.

+- Following the literature, pretrained model is used for ResNet, so it might download some pretrained weights automatically.

 ### Extra commands (Just to play , not needed for running on CIFAR10/CIFAR100)